 Calculus-based introduction to mechanics, heat and sound suitable for college transfer students who plan to major in engineering, life sciences, mathematics or physical science.
-Prerequisite: MATH 171 or permission of the department head.
-(Students who have never had a physics course should take PHYS 105 or PHYS 111 before PHYS 140.)
+Prerequisite: MATH 171.
+(It is suggested that students who have never had a physics course take PHYS 111 before PHYS 140.)
+Additional course fee: \$90.